mahestro/tempow/README.md

-Wordpress Child theme for personal blog.
+Wordpress Child theme for ecommerce.